LuminosoInsight/luminoso-api-client-python/README.md

 from luminoso_api import LuminosoClient client = LuminosoClient.connect()

-# Create a new project by POSTing its name
+# Create a new project by POSTing its name and language
 project_id = client.post('/projects/', name='testproject', language='en')['project_id']

 # use that project from here on